Schulich School of Business

 Choose Your Specialization:

-Accounting lets you work toward one of the three professional accounting designations: Chartered Accountant (CA), Certified Management Accountant (CMA) or Certified General Accountant (CGA) - through courses in financial and managerial accounting, taxation and auditing.
-Canada's leading accounting textbooks were written by faculty members.
-Graduates specializing in accounting have followed career paths leading to positions such as chief financial officer, underwriter, pension administrator, professional accountant.
-Furthermore, there is a 95% success rate among Schulich BBA/iBBA students who write the UFE exam.
+The Accounting specialization provides a path towards the CPA professional accreditation either through the accelerated Master of Accounting (two semesters) or the CPA professional stream.
+Schulich’s accounting courses cover the principal subjects in the field: financial accounting, managerial accounting, taxation and auditing.
+Studying with one of the top Accounting faculties in the country, students not only acquire a diverse and detailed education in the subject matter, but also develop transferable skills and analytical acumen.
+Graduates specializing in accounting have followed career paths leading to positions such as chief financial officer, underwriter, pension administrator, or professional accountant.
+Furthermore, there is a 95% success rate among Schulich BBA students who write the UFE exam.

 Entrepreneurial & Family Business Studies courses are designed for individuals who are already running their own businesses and would like to know what to do to make their businesses or make it more successful.
 The focus is on what are the challenges related to getting a business started and how to approach the endeavour more rationally.
 Entrepreneurial studies faculty members have a wealth of experience in the entrepreneurial sector as consultants, advisors, board members, venture capitalists, and as financial and marketing experts.